 Take Oleptro at the same time every day, in the late evening (preferably at bedtime), on an empty stomach.

-What should I avoid while taking Oleptro?Do not drive, operate heavy machinery, or do other dangerous activities until you know how Oleptro affects you.
-Oleptro can slow your thinking and motor skills.
+What should I avoid while taking this medication?Do not drive, operate heavy machinery, or engage in other dangerous activities until you know how Oleptro affects you.

-Do not drink alcohol or take other medicines that make you sleepy or dizzy while taking Oleptro until you talk with your doctor, as Oleptro may worsen these symptoms.
+Do not drink alcohol or take other medicines that make you sleepy or dizzy while you are taking Oleptro.

-What should I do if I miss a dose of Oleptro?Take the missed dose as soon as you remember.
-However, if it is almost time for your next dose, skip the one you missed and return to your regular dosing schedule.
+What should I do if I miss a dose of this medication?If you miss a dose of Oleptro, skip the one you missed and return to your regular dosing schedule.
 Do not take two doses at once.

-How should I store Oleptro?Store at room temperature.
+How should I store this medication?Store at room temperature.